Printer friendly link

 Family Services

-Shabbat B’yachad (Shabbat together) is held on the first Friday of each month.
-Beginning at 6:15 PM, this service mixes song, spirit, and stories with special surprises for children.
+Shabbat Kulanu is generally held monthly.
+There is a children’s service led by one of our preschool or religious school classes, snacks or a meal, followed by a wonderful musical service for all.
+These services mix song, spirit, and stories with special surprises for children.
 Enjoy spirited Shabbat melodies while you and your families celebrate Shabbat with friends and friends-to-be.
 Connect through traditional prayers and contemporary reflections.
 All are welcome at these services—with or without children!
-Shabbat B’yachad family service is often followed by a dinner at 6:45pm.
-Please call the office for more information.
+Please email the .(JavaScript must be enabled to view this email address) for more information.

 Tot Services

-We celebrate Shabbat as a community every Friday afternoon from 12:45pm-1:00pm.
-Developed and led by Rabbi Jennifer Flam and Hazzan Dinkin, we welcome you and your children or grandchildren between birth and 6 years of age to join this wonderful opportunity to sing and celebrate Shabbat together.
+Our preschoolers celebrate Shabbat as a community every Friday morning at 9:30am in the sanctuary.
+Led by our clergy, this is a brief, joyous service.
+We welcome you and your children or grandchildren between birth and 6 years of age to join this wonderful opportunity to sing and celebrate Shabbat together.

 Weekday Minyan

-Morning Minyan is held Mondays and Thursdays at 7:00 am.
-When Torah School is in session, Minyan is also held Sundays at 9:00 am.
-Other Minyan times include a monthly evening (ma’ariv) service, usually held the third Tuesday of the month.
-If you call our office or clergy, we would be pleased to help you make arrangements for additional services, including Yahrzeit (Kaddish Minyan), at the home or in the Synagogue.
+Morning Minyan is usually held on Mondays and Thursdays at 7:30 am.
+We also conduct an evening (Ma’ariv) service at 7:00pm prior to Religious Committee meetings, which are held monthly throughout the year on Thursday evenings.
+Please refer to our calendar for updates.
+If you call our office or clergy at 925-934-9446, we would be pleased to help you make arrangements for additional services, including Shiva Minyan, to recite Kaddish at the home or in the Synagogue.

 High Holy Days services